klor0610/Wikinets_Research/LAMP_and_Mediawiki.md

 >wfLoadSkin( 'Vector' );

 Save and close the file then refresh your wikipage.
-You should be able to log inn now.
+You should be able to log in now.